mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 The core functionality of libraries like TensorFlow are written in C++ and take advantage or special hardware like GPUs, custom ASICs, and devices like Google's TPUs.
 Most people who work with deep learning models don't need to even be aware of the low level optimizations used to make training and using deep learning models more efficient.
 That said, in the following section I am going to show you how simple neural networks are trained and used.

-## Tutorial on Simple Multi-layer Perceptron Neural Networks
+## Simple Multi-layer Perceptron Neural Networks

 I use the terms Multi-layer perceptron neural networks, backpropagation neural networks and delta-rule networks interchangeably.
 Backpropagation refers to the model training process of calculating the output errors when training inputs are passed ij the forward direction from input lay, to hidden layers, and to the output layer.
 There will be an error of the calculated and actual output errors.
 This error can be used to adjust the weights from the last hidden layer to the output layer to reduce the error.
 The error is then backprogated backwards through the hidden layers, updating all weights in the model.
 I have detailed example code in any of my older artificial intelligence books.
 Here I am satisfied to give you an intuition to how simple neural networks are trained.